ethan-ck/Alexandria/Networking/Chapter 4 Lab Notes.md

 	- This will allow a user to
 	- CORPDc -> Tools -> DNS
 	- Need a resource record in both zones
+	- Dynamic updates is IP address and web address working together, it will automatically update the DNS
+		- This is called Dynamic Domain Name (DDNS)
+	- Remember to select the new forward lookup zone to allow any server in the properties dialogue box
+		- This is for data backups or load-sharing
+		- It takes data from the first zone and copies it to the second zone
+	-

+- Active Directory + Group Policy
+	-  A role that you can install on a windows server that turns the server into a domain controller (DC)
+	-